 Closing Plenary

-John Allen Senior Correspondent, National Catholic Reporter, & Senior Vatican Analyst, CNN
+John Allen, Senior Correspondent, National Catholic Reporter; Senior Vatican Analyst, CNN